awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-python-serverless.md

-# Instrumenting Web Frameworks Deployed to Serverless Environments<a name="xray-sdk-python-serverless"></a>
+# Instrumenting web frameworks deployed to serverless environments<a name="xray-sdk-python-serverless"></a>

 The AWS X\-Ray SDK for Python supports instrumenting web frameworks deployed in serverless applications\.
 Serverless is the native architecture of the cloud that enables you to shift more of your operational responsibilities to AWS, increasing your agility and innovation\.